 Please email the editor before writing an article for submission as a blog post.
 It may be that a post on the proposed subject is already in the pipeline.

 Potential articles for Free Movement should be written bearing in mind the medium of communication.
 Writing for a blog on the internet is very different to writing for an academic journal, for example.

 The following pointers may be of assistance:

 - Short, sharp articles work best.
-No more than around 750 words is probably advisable.
+Between 750-1000 words is probably advisable.
 You will find it is surprisingly difficult to write short pieces but this is important.

-- Short quotations and lots of links to relevant sources are very important on the internet.
+- Quotations and lots of links to relevant sources are very important on the internet.

 - The regular Free Movement audience read the blog because it provides useful and interesting information and/or it injects some humour.
 At least try and provide busy immigration practitioners with useful information and practical guidance, otherwise your article is likely to be rejected.

 - It is suggested that you start your post by stating succinctly what it is about and how the development in question is important.
 You may then want to move on to describe briefly the development you are writing about, include a quotation or two if relevant and then end by providing some short commentary on the significance of the development.
 Or:

 - Humour is useful but can be difficult and is a matter of taste.
 The editor’s taste is generally bad and one of his key blogging influences is, unfortunately, El Reg.

 - A certain amount of reader knowledge can be assumed as the blog is a specialist one, but avoid acronyms.
 The general public and migrants are also regular readers.

 If your article is accepted for publication the editor will create a log-in for you that will allow the piece to appear in your name and will email you details enabling you to alter your post or posts (but only yours!).

 Note that by choosing to publish on the blog, non-exclusive copyright is transferred to the blog for the purposes of syndication and re-publication.